stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 ## Integration with WebSocket

-- XXX nodes interact with peers over the network via WebSocket connections
+- Nodes interact with peers over the network via WebSocket connections.
-- XXX decide whether websocket is the only transport or if we can have others
+- WebSocket is the message transport mechanism we're using for now, although other mechanisms may be adopted in the future.
-- XXX decide how a sandboxed module can interact with the network
+- A sandboxed module can interact with the network by sending and receiving messages through the kernel.
-- XXX decide whether the kernel should handle the WebSocket connection or if it should be handled by non-sandboxed modules
+- The kernel communicates with the outside world (both network and local I/O) via non-sandboxed modules.
+TODO describe how these are analogous to device drivers in a microkernel operating system.

 ```go
 func handleWebSocket(ctx context.Context, k *Kernel, w http.ResponseWriter, r *http.Request) {